Published on September 15th, 2022

 File A Tax Grievance With Aventine Before the Deadline

 Now that you have the two numbers, assessed value and tax rate, try multiplying them and see what you get.
 Don’t forgot to turn the tax rate into a decimal!
 Did the result equal your taxes?
 Well, yeah that’s actually the formula!
 If it didn’t equal your taxes, it probably means you have some kind of exemptions on you tax bill.
 Which is great!
 Exemptions is basically free money that the government gives you to pay your taxes.
 Take advantage of them if you can.
 You can view all the NY tax exemptions here.

 Now go on to Google and find your towns residential assessment ratio or if you’re in NY here's the website.
+The RAR is the number that adjusts your assessment to the fair market value.
 Once you find the RAR, divide your assessed value by the RAR and you get your implied fair market value.
 THAT is the dollar amount your town thinks your home is worth.
 THAT is the amount they think your home would be sold at if it was placed on the market today.
 So if that amount is higher than what you think your home is worth or what you recently bought it at, you should definitely grieve your taxes especially if you recently bought it!
 If that number is lower, then you are actually being underassessed.
 You can try to fight it, but it might be harder to prove that it’s an unfair assessment.
 Take a look at what homes around you are selling for.
 If they're all lower than what you are being taxed, we recommend you grieve your taxes as soon as possible!